robtweed/qewd-microservices-examples/WINDOWS-IRIS-2.md

           return {component, hooks};
         };

+## Understanding the Modal Logout Assembly

-Let's go through this and see what it's going to do.
+OK, so there's quite a bit going on in this Assembly.
+Let's go through it and see what it's going to do and why.

 It's another instance of an *adminui* modal panel with a header, body and footer, just as we saw in the *login-modal* Assembly.